 Let us develop these questions further:

-Create equations for each distance in miles, d, that the motorbike and car have travelled over time in minutes, t and use them to calculate at what time they will meet in the middle.
+Create equations for each distance in miles, d, that the motorbike and car have travelled over time in minutes, t and use them to calculate at what time they will meet.

 First, find equations that gives us the value of distance, d, depending on the time passed, t.